Measures of complexity and entanglement in fermionic many-body systems: Complexity of the many-body wave-function in the case of a non-equilibrium process

 It is instructive to determine the number of canonical states with occupation probabilities $n_k$ up to different cutoffs, see Fig.~\ref{fig:occup_fission5}.
 A cutoff in canonical occupation probabilities at the level $n_k\ge 10^{-5}$ can be sufficient for evaluating particle number with a relative accuracy ${\cal O}(10^{-4})$, see also Fig.~\ref{fig:occup_fission4}.
-For the evaluation of the entanglement entropy, which is a more accurate measure of the complexity of the many-body wave functions however a cutoff in $n_k\ge10^{-6...-7}$ is however needed, see also, Fig.~\ref{fig:occup_fission3}.
+However, the evaluation of the entanglement entropy, which is a more accurate measure of the complexity of the many-body wave function, a cutoff in $n_k\ge10^{-6...-7}$ is needed, see Fig.~\ref{fig:occup_fission3}.

-It is equally instructive to evaluate the two different contributions to the entanglement entropy $S(t)=S_1(t)+S_2(t)$, see Eq.~\eqref{eq:ent}.
-As one can judge from Fig.~\ref{fig:occup_fission6} $S_1)(t)$ and $S_2(t)$ have a very similar behavior and almost equal magnitudes.
-This is particularly relevant since $S_1(t)$ is up to an additive constant and a multiplicative factor identical to the Shannon entropy $\overline{S}$, see Eq.~\eqref{eq:Shannon}.
-Shannon entropy appears to be less useful in evaluating the complexity of a many-body wave function as defined here, as a measure of the minimal number of Slater determinants in its such a representation, e.g. the complexity of a shell-model wave function, or of a many-body wave function describing accurately the pairing correlations in a superfluid system, or of the role of short-range correlations.
+It is also instructive to evaluate the two different contributions to the entanglement entropy $S(t)=S_1(t)+S_2(t)$, see Eq.~\eqref{eq:ent}.
+As one can judge from Fig.~\ref{fig:occup_fission6} $S_1(t)$ and $S_2(t)$ have a very similar behavior and almost equal magnitudes.
+This is particularly relevant, since $S_1(t)$ is identical to the Shannon entropy $\overline{S}$, up to an additive constant and a multiplicative factor, see Eq.~\eqref{eq:Shannon}.